-- Notes: 1.
-Reset functionality is available in devices with a dedicated part number.
+- 1. Reset functionality is available in devices with a dedicated part number.
 See Part Number Ordering Information for complete package names and details. - 2.
-Pin 3 is DNU, except for the N25Q256A83ESF40x device, where it is used as RESET.
+Pin 3 is DNU, except for the N25Q256A83ESF40x and N25Q256A83ESFA0F devices, where it is used as RESET.